 On June 16, 2020, the sponsor paid an aggregate of \$25,000, or approximately \$0.004 per share, to cover certain of our offering costs in consideration of 5,750,000 Class B common stock, par value \$0.0001.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
-On , 2020, our sponsor transferred founder shares to each of our independent director nominees at their original purchase price.
-If we increase or decrease the size of this offering, we will effect a stock capitalization or a share repurchase or redemption or other appropriate mechanism, as applicable, with respect to the shares of our Class B common stock immediately prior to the completion of this offering in such amount as to maintain the ownership of our sponsor (and their permitted transferees), on an as-converted basis, at 20% of our issued and outstanding shares of our Class A common stock upon the completion of this offering.
+Prior to the consummation of our initial public offering, our sponsor will transfer 25,000 founder shares to each of Mr. William P. Crowell and Mr. Henry A. Crumpton, independent director nominees, and 32,500 founder shares to Mr. Gilman Louie, an independent director nominee, at their original purchase price.
 Up to 750,000 founder shares will be subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised so that our sponsor will maintain ownership of 20% of our Class A common stock after this offering.
 Up to 750,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.
-The founder shares (including the shares of our Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.
+The founder shares of our Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.